-If you're planning a multi-day adventure by bike and intend to travel as far as your legs can take you, carrying everything you need for the expedition, then a touring bike might be on your equipment list.
+If you're planning a multi-day adventure by bike and intend to travel as far as your legs can take you - while carrying everything you need for the expedition - then a touring bike might be on your equipment list.

 The good news for touring cyclists is that the range of bikes available to cater for their needs has grown substantially in the last few years.

-Endurance and adventure road bikes could both handle a cycle touring trip.
-As, indeed, could an entry level road bike provided it was set up sensibly.
+Endurance and adventure road bikes could both handle a bike touring trip.
+As, indeed, could an entry-level road bike provided it was set up sensibly.
 The traditional touring bike, however, is a breed all of its own.

 Touring bikes are generally made of steel, ideally placed thanks to the springy ride and durability it provides.
-The geometry creates a relaxed riding position, is carefully tailored to the carrying of luggage; and these bikes almost always come fitted with mudguards and pannier racks plus wider tyres than a road bike.
+The geometry creates a relaxed riding position and is carefully tailored to the carrying of luggage; and these bikes almost always come fitted with mudguards and pannier racks plus wider tires than a road bike.

 The ideal bike for your touring trip will depend upon the terrain you plan to cover and how much kit you want to take with you.